-In accordance with the CalPERS Board of Administration's Actuarial Assumptions Policy, the Actuarial Office (ACTO) has completed its statutorily mandated investigation (experience study) of the actuarial assumptions.
-The assumptions reviewed include both the economic assumptions and the demographic assumptions.
-This agenda item contains the preliminary recommendation for new actuarial assumptions as well as a draft copy of the experience study report.
-The final recommendation for the adoption of new actuarial assumptions by the board is currently scheduled to occur in November 2021.
+In accordance with the board's Actuarial Assumptions Policy, The Actuarial Office (ACTO) has completed its statutorily mandated investigation (Experience Study) of the actuarial assumptions.
+The assumptions reviewed include both economic and demographic assumptions.
+This agenda item contains recommendations for new actuarial assumptions, as well as a copy of the Experience Study report.

-One primary economic assumption, the rate of return on investments, cannot be determined until the board selects an asset allocation.
-Depending on the asset allocation selected, costs for the pension plan could be materially different.
-Aside from the rate of return on investment, all other recommended assumptions are not expected to have a material impact on contribution rates for most plans; contribution rates would vary positively or negatively by a minor amount.
-However, cost increases are expected for a few groups including the California Highway Patrol.
+The Experience Study report does not provide analysis or a recommendation regarding the discount rate.
+This assumption is analyzed separately as part of the Asset Liability Management (ALM) process.
+The discount rate is set equal to the expected long-term rate of return on investments, which is dependent on the asset allocation adopted by the board.
+Depending on the asset allocation, costs for the pension plan could be materially different.
+Aside from the rate of return on investment, all other recommended assumption changes are not expected to have a material impact on contribution rates; contribution rates would vary positively or negatively by a minor amount.
 If adopted, these proposed assumptions would become effective with the June 30, 2021 actuarial valuations.

-Contribution rates for the state and schools plans would be impacted in the 2022-23 fiscal year.
-Public agencies would be impacted in the 2023-24 fiscal year.
+Contribution rates for the State and Schools plans would be impacted in FY 2022-23.
+Public Agencies would be impacted in FY 2023-24.

-See Attachment 1 for a copy of the draft experience study report.
+See Attachment 1 for a copy of the Experience Study report.